 During the summer months the Deputies assigned to the Kern Valley are kept busy with the normal routines of an area with a population 22,000 people.
 Due to the nature of the area, they are called upon to assist during floods, forest and range fires, snowstorms, and other natural occurrences, along with people involved crimes.
 A Deputy Sheriff assigned to work the Kern Valley Substation must be adept at working everything from lost children to cattle thefts.

-There is also very close cooperation between the personnel of the Kern County Sheriff's Department and the California Highway Patrol.
+There is also very close cooperation between the personnel of the Kern County Sheriff's Office and the California Highway Patrol, Bureau of Land Management and the United States Forest Service.
 The Kern Valley is located 50 miles east of Bakersfield and 60 miles west of Ridgecrest, so help can be a long way off when it is needed.
-The officers of these two agencies depend on each other heavily and there is a high degree of camaraderie among them.
+The officers of these agencies depend on each other heavily and there is a high degree of camaraderie among them.